 In the future, nuclear energy holds potential for providing continuous clean energy for large data centers campuses, but the conversations are in early states, and questions linger about the safety and public sentiment around nuclear generation.

 The vision of a more sustainable and clean data center is achievable.
-By embracing full decarbonization, data centers can ensure an economically viable business model, future-proof operations, and provide stabilization to the utility grid.
+By embracing full decarbonization, data center operators can ensure an economically viable business model, future-proof operations, and provide stabilization to the utility grid.